Stark-State-Software-Devlopment-Guild/SDGSandbox/Notes/html_notes/markdown/intro.md

 ### Simple html profile
 #### Objective:
-Create a basic profile with your name inside an h1 header, about me inside an h2 header, a paragraph block with a summary of yourself, and an ordered/unordered list on a topic of your choice (i.e. favorite movies, goals, what your learning, facts about yourself, etc).
+Create a basic profile with your name inside an h1 tag, the words 'about me' inside an h2 tag, a paragraph block with a summary of yourself, and an ordered/unordered list on a topic of your choice (i.e. favorite movies, goals, what your learning, facts about yourself, etc).

 ###### Example: